Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors, we take on all issues that come with professional home examinations.
-We’re here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we handle all elements of specialist house inspects.
+We’re there to ensure you make the best decision when purchasing your next property.

-We take your investment seriously, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing a home.
+We take your investment seriously and conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of purchasing or owning the house.

-We are specialised in a range of solutions to make sure that you are completely informed about the condition of any property you could be looking to purchase or sell in addition to other solutions.
+We offer a wide range of solutions to ensure that you are fully aware of the state of any property that you might be looking to purchase or sell along with other services.

-Not only do we collaborate with you, but we also work with some major clients, including the local authorities, banks, and insurance firms.
-They clearly like their reassurance provided, due to the details in our building inspection reports.
+We do not just collaborate with you, but we also collaborate with a number of major clients, including bank branches, local councils and insurance companies.
+They clearly like their peace of mind provided, due to the details included in our reports on building inspections.

-With our systemised approach to your inspection of your home as well as the latest technology in software which includes digital photos in your Report, you are able to actually see any problems that might be identified.
-Through our comprehensive reporting it is no wonder that we receive so many referrals from clients our service to family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the document, you are able to actually see any issues that could be found.
+Because of our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.

 Experienced & Insured Inspection Experts